antirez/neural-redis/README.md

 Regression approximates a function having certain inputs and outputs in the training data set.
-Classification instead is the task of, given a set of inputs rappresenting *something*, to label it with one of a fixed set of labels.
+Classification instead is the task of, given a set of inputs representing *something*, to label it with one of a fixed set of labels.

 For example the inputs may be features of Greek jars, and the classification